sdthomas91/home2home/README.md

 # Design

 ## Colour Scheme
+ - The Colour scheme was generally kept simple and in line with best practices, with high WebAim contrast compatibilit as outlined in the [test document](docs/readme/TESTING.md)

 ### Main Colour
 - #008080 - This teal is a revitalizing and rejuvenating color that also represents open communication and clarity of thought.